rpj/spring83/README.md

 ### `putnew`

 ```
-To put a single board: putnew host privKeyHex htmlFile
+To put a single board: /home/ubuntu/spring83/putnew host privKeyHex htmlFile
-To put path of boards: putnew boardPath hostsCommaSeperated
+To put path of boards: /home/ubuntu/spring83/putnew boardPath hostsCommaSeperated

+Boards will be minified by default.
+Pass --no-minify to disable this.
 ```

 Operates in two modes: single board PUT or multi-board PUT.